Diálogos Brazilian Duo

 Duo News Update

-The Duo will be presenting two Brazilian Songbook programs in early 2018 at
+• The Duo recently presented two Brazilian Songbook programs at

 Scarsdale and Bethpage Public Libraries.